Divine Heresy

 Divine Heresy is an American heavy metal band formed in Los Angeles, California by founder of Fear Factory guitarist Dino Cazares and Devolved drummer John Sankey.
-Although the band's origins trace back to 2002, Divine Heresy was officially formed in 2006.
-The band currently consists of guitarist Cazares, former Vital Remains drummer and current World Under Blood drummer Tim Yeung, former Nile bassist Joe Payne and vocalist Lauren Hart.
-Tommy "Vext" Cummings was fired from Divine Heresy following an onstage altercation on April 26, 2008.
-After holding auditions for a new frontman for the band, it was announced on August 14 that The Bereaved vocalist Travis Neal is to fill the position.
+Although the band originated in 2002, Divine Heresy was officially formed in 2006.
+The band currently consists of guitarist Cazares, drummer Gabe Seeber and vocalist Lauren Hart.
+Tommy "Vext" Cummings was fired following an onstage altercation on April 26, 2008.
+After auditioning for a new frontman, it was announced on August 14 that The Bereaved vocalist Travis Neal would fill the position.

-The band's debut album Bleed the Fifth was released on August 28, 2007, and sold 2,700 copies in its first week.
-Receiving generally positive reviews, Eduardo Rivadavia of AllMusic commented the album "strikes a near-perfect balance between confirmation and innovation", while Dom Lawson of Metal Hammer commented "All in all, the portly pioneer [Cazares] has hit the bull's-eye".
+The band's debut album, Bleed the Fifth, was released on August 28, 2007, and sold 2,700 copies in its first week.
+It received generally positive reviews.
+Eduardo Rivadavia of AllMusic commented the album "strikes a near-perfect balance between confirmation and innovation", while Dom Lawson of Metal Hammer commented "All in all, the portly pioneer [Cazares] has hit the bull's-eye".

 History

 Formation (2002–2007)

-Following his departure from Fear Factory in 2002, guitarist Dino Cazares was looking for a drummer that "fit in" with the band.
-First he tried drummers John Sankey of Devolved and Nick Barker of Cradle of Filth and Dimmu Borgir.
-But both drummers had to return to their homelands of Australia and England respectively due to visa issues.
-He then met former Vital Remains drummer Tim Yeung.
+Following his departure from Fear Factory in 2002, guitarist Dino Cazares was looking for a drummer.
+He tried John Sankey of Devolved and Nick Barker of Cradle of Filth and Dimmu Borgir.
+Both had to return to Australia and England, respectively, due to visa issues.
+He met former Vital Remains drummer Tim Yeung.
 Cazares and Yeung recorded the material they wrote and sent tapes to Cummings for his vocal audition.
-Cazares comments "We heard passion and anger in his voice, which was something we wanted.
-It was also very aggressive."Divine Heresy held auditions for a permanent bassist — Tony Campos of Static-X played bass on three songs and Cazares acted as bassist on the remaining songs.
-Following unsuccessful auditions, Cazares was contacted by former Nile bassist Joe Payne.
-Cazares knew Joe Payne from seeing him play live with Nile.
-After auditioning, Joe Payne joined Divine Heresy as the permanent bass guitarist.
+Cazares commented, "We heard passion and anger in his voice, which was something we wanted.
+It was also very aggressive."
+Divine Heresy held auditions for a permanent bassist.
+Tony Campos of Static-X played bass on three songs and Cazares on the remaining songs.
+Following unsuccessful auditions, former Nile bassist Joe Payne contacted Cazares.
+Cazares knew Payne from seeing him play live with Nile.
+After auditioning, Payne joined Divine Heresy as the permanent bass guitarist.